Happy Art for Every Body!

 “Elizabeth, thank you.
 If I could give women therapy in art form, it would surely be through your drawings, which give us images of real, magnificent, and gorgeous women owning our bodies, our power, and our incredible life-force.
 I recommend your work to every woman I know who has ever thought she was anything less than fabulous.”

 “The illustrations are beautiful and inspiring and should be hanging in museums as a tribute to well-rounded women everywhere.”

 “a charmingly succinct, illustrated collection of meditations on self-image.
 It’s the antidote our diet-obsessed culture so desperately needs, encouraging women to live in the present, embrace health and happiness, and feel beautiful at every size.”

 “From the serious to the slightly silly, Elizabeth’s observations about women and the way we treat our bodies will have you re-thinking every criticism you’ve ever applied to yourself.”

 During my career as a high school art teacher,

-I saw girls limit their dreams, ignore their talents and minimize their accomplishments by focusing on body size and weight loss.
+I saw girls limit their dreams, ignore their talents and minimize their accomplishments by focusing on the “perfect” size and weight.
 I overheard countless girls talk about hating their bodies, and knew many students who suffered from eating disorders.

 My illustrations and writings evolved from sketchbooks I kept while struggling with my own eating disorders.